FreedomBen/breakout71/Readme.md

 # Changelog
 ## To do

-- game crashes when reaching level 12 (no level info in runLevels)
 - auto-detect device performance at first startup and adjust settings accordingly
-- fix game breaking issue
-- balance existing perks
--

 ## Done

+- game crashes when reaching level 12 (no level info in runLevels)

+## 29074385

 - added back some extra languages
 - superhot: fixed particles durations and level duration